Home / Southeast Asia / Thailand / Phuket

 Local specialties

-Safety Tips: Morning dim sum restaurants are family-run with generations of food safety practices.
-Sunday Walking Street Market (4PM-10PM) is regulated with higher standards than everyday stalls.
+Safety Tips: Morning dim sum restaurants are family-run with generations of quality-focused practices.
+Sunday Walking Street Market (4PM-10PM) maintains excellent quality indicators compared to everyday stalls.

 Rawai Seafood Market